UrsMetz/priorities-java/README.md

 # Priorities

-This projects aims at finding / practice finding a nice / clean / good solution to the following requirement:
+This projects aims at practice finding a solution to the following requirement:

 Given a list of items (identified i.e. by a name) having a priority.
 When asked to prioritize produce a list of those items that have the highest priority.